The Ghostley Witch

 troubles!"

-men milling about in the compound.
+distinguish the men milling about in the compound.
 It sure looked promising.
-Very promising

 obviously paupers.
 Only a few of them would classify as middle-class.
 The bonus